 Their feathers are dark brown or blackish-brown on top and silvery-white underneath.

-These beautiful birds typically live near bodies of freshwater such as swamps, ponds, lakes or rivers where they feed primarily on fish by spearing them while swimming underwater.
+These beautiful birds typically live near bodies of freshwater such as swamps, ponds, lakes or rivers, where they feed primarily on fish by spearing them while swimming underwater.

-Anhingas often perch atop trees with their wings spread wide open to dry off after being submerged in the water for long periods of time since they lack oil glands like other aquatic species possess.
+Anhingas often perch atop trees with their wings spread wide open to dry off after being submerged in the water for long periods since they lack oil glands like other aquatic species possess.

-As well as looking very majestic perched atop branches drying out their feathers it is believed that this behaviour helps keep parasites at bay due to the sunlight’s natural anti-bacterial properties which kill harmful bacteria from living within its plumage.
+As well as looking very majestic perched atop branches drying out their feathers, it is believed that this behaviour helps keep parasites at bay due to the sunlight’s natural anti-bacterial properties, which kill harmful bacteria from living within its plumage.

 40. Tufted Titmouse